-Applications for AACP Scholar-in-Residence programs are due Dec.
+Applications for the AACP Scholar-in-Residence program are due Dec.
 1 for the program occurring in the following academic year.
 One Scholar-in-Residence is selected each year.
 AACP offers the Donald C. Brodie AACP Academic Scholar-in-Residence, which is available to a senior faculty member interested in a sabbatical opportunity with AACP.
 AACP annually budgets to partially support a faculty member, including a small travel and meeting stipend and housing.
 Support from one's home institution or self is necessary to participate in the program.
 AACP maintains a fully furnished condominium in Alexandria, Va., one block from AACP headquarters and accessible to the Metro, which is provided to the selected candidate.

 Scholars are able to develop, implement and participate in projects that further their expertise and enhance goals of pharmacy education.

 Applicants must submit the following materials to the AACP office via e-mail by Dec.
 1. The selection and announcement of the program and participant will follow within approximately 30 to 60 days.

 Applications for the Donald C. Brodie Scholar-in-Residence program should be e-mailed to Ruth E. Nemire, associate executive vice president.